MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 HOW DO YOU CREATE A STACK OF LABELS?

-If you like tedious work, you could configure manual segment routing LSPs where you explicitly define each label in the stack, by digging through the IS-IS database and working out which label to use.
-Great for learning the data plane; dreadful in production, for the same reasons that you wouldn’t build an entire network out of static routes.
+If you like tedious work, you could define an endpoint (in other words, an egress router, the destination of your LSP), and then define each label in the stack explicitly, by digging through the IS-IS database and working out which label to use.
+This has all the drawbacks of building an entire network out of static routes.
 If a link goes down, then your LSP breaks.
 There’s also no guarantee that the labels will stay the same over reboots or IGP flaps.

-More likely is that you would introduce an external controller into the mix, where you could request LSPs from Router A to Router B, and perhaps add some constraints into the mix.
+The final option is to introduce an external controller into the mix, where you could request LSPs from Router A to Router B, and perhaps add some constraints into the mix.
 The controller could then program the LSPs directly into the data plane of your routers, building the stack of labels required.
-In this situation, you couldn’t care less what the specific labels are.
-You just define your intent, and then the controller works out the best path.
-If the network changes, this best path is dynamically changed, along with the label stack to achieve it.

-In Part 2 you’re going to learn how to easily use SR as a placement for LDP, and you’ll see that there’s no controller needed at all for this use-case.
+In Part 2 of this blog post series you’re going to learn how to easily use SR as a placement for LDP, and you’ll see that there’s no controller needed at all for this use-case.
 No controller, no label stack – just four lines of config, and a single label end-to-end.

 SRv6